Vampiro: Lucha Underground (2014–2018)

 On September 5, 2014, it was announced Vampiro signed with Lucha Underground as the color commentator for the English and Spanish-language airings.
 He made his in-ring debut for the promotion at the Ultima Lucha tapings on April 19, 2015, where he was defeated by Pentagón Jr. It was revealed after the match that he is the master of Pentagon Jr. In a podcast interview with Stone Cold Steve Austin, Vampiro revealed that he wasn't supposed to be Pentagon Jr's opponent at Ultima Lucha but after Pentagon Jr's original opponent backed out of the match, Vampiro went up to creative and requested to work the match with Pentagon Jr. and put him over because of how over Pentagon Jr. is with the fans despite being portrayed as a villain.

 The following season Vampiro would mentor Pentagon until Ultima Lucha Dos where Pentagon (now renamed Pentagon Dark) turned on Vampiro saying that "he was the master now".

 During season 3 of Lucha Underground, Vampiro started mentoring Prince Puma.

-During Ultima Lucha Tres Vampiro turned on brand new champion Prince Puma during his match against Pentagon Dark.
-Thus costing Puma his belt and his Lucha Underground career, as well as pairing him back up with Pentagon Dark.
+During Ultima Lucha Tres Vampiro turned on brand new champion Prince Puma during his match against Pentagon Dark, thus costing Puma his belt and his Lucha Underground career, as well as pairing him back up with Pentagon Dark.

+National Wrestling Alliance (2023)

+In March 2023, Vampiro made his National Wrestling Alliance (NWA) debut, when he and Blue Demon Jr. challenged La Rebelión (Bestia 666 and Mecha Wolf) for the NWA World Tag Team Championship.

+On June 3 at Crockett Cup, Vampiro returned to NWA assisting La Rebelión against Flippin' Psychos (Flip Gordon and Fodder) in the second round of the Crockett Cup.